 • Is there 24/7 access to RMHB?

 Yes.
-The office is open every day of the week.
-There will be a display board at reception highlighting when the office will be open each day.
-Access after this time is by using keys and a door code.
+The office is open every day of the week and we have a member of staff or security on site to help you 24/7.
+You can also access the building any time by using your keys and a door code.
 In the interests of security please do not give this code to anybody else.

 • Can our friends and family visit us during our stay?

 We encourage you to bring friends and family to RMHB so that you can feel at home.
 If you have available beds in your room they are also more than welcome to stay overnight.
 Please ensure that you have informed reception, that they are signed in on our signing in book and that no one sleeps overnight in any of the communal areas.

 Unfortunately at this time we are unable to allow visitors to the house.